kzemek/etls/BUILDING.md

     executable may be configured explicitly by setting `GO_EXECUTABLE`.

   * To build the x86 and x86\_64 assembly, your assembler must support AVX2
-    instructions.
+    instructions and MOVBE.
 If using GNU binutils, you must have 2.22 or later.

 ## Building